Norby misses cycle by a triple, Marlins beat Cubs 7-2 to snap a five-game losing streak

 Before the game, Miami Heat star center and two-time U.S. Olympian Bam Adebayo threw the ceremonial first pitch.
 Adebayo's toss from the pitching rubber reached the plate and was caught by Marlins' pitcher Sandy Alcantara.

-Cubs: LHP Jordan Wicks (oblique) had his second rehab outing with Triple-A Iowa on Sunday.
+Cubs: LHP Jordan Wicks (oblique) threw 4 2/3 scoreless in his second rehab outing with Triple-A Iowa on Sunday.
 Wicks is scheduled to make another appearance with the minor league club before a possible return in September.

 Marlins: INF Xavier Edwards (lower back discomfort) sat out his second consecutive game. ...
 Transferred OF Dane Myers (left ankle fracture) to the 60-day injured list. ...
 Selected the contract of LHP Jonathan Bermudez from Triple-A Jacksonville and optioned Jonathan Ramirez to the same minor league club.